thenbrent/map-cap/readme.txt

 = Why aren't all my custom post types listed on the options page? =

+There are four requirements for a custom post type to show up in Map Cap's settings page.

+The post type must:

+1. be set to public
+1. not be built-in eg. page & post
-Only post types marked as public and not built-in (eg. page) with a custom capability type are included in the list.
+1. use a custom capability type (not the default post capability)
+1. be registered with the `map_meta_cap` argument set to true - the default is false and without this parameter set to true, WordPress does not apply meta capabilities, such as delete post

 If you are using the [Custom Post Type UI plugin](http://wordpress.org/extend/plugins/custom-post-type-ui/), when adding a custom post type, you must click *View Advanced Options* and change *Capability Type* to something other than post.

+As many custom post types do not set the `map_meta_cap` to true, Map Cap offers an option to change the value of the `map_meta_cap`.
+For this to work, the plugin developer must register the post type on the init hook with a priority less than 10,000.
+This does work with the [Custom Post Type UI plugin](http://wordpress.org/extend/plugins/custom-post-type-ui/) plugin but is not guaranteed to work with any other plugins.

-If registering your own custom post type in code, the `$args` array you pass to `register_post_type` function must have `capability_type =>` set to something other than post.
+If registering your own custom post type in code, the `$args` array you pass to `register_post_type` function must have `capability_type =>` set to something other than post and the `map_meta_cap => true`.

-= Where can I make feature requests, get support & report bugs? =
+= Where can I report bugs? =

 Add a new post in the WordPress.org [Plugin's Support Forum](http://wordpress.org/tags/map-cap).